dscho/xkcd/content/comics/2025-10-24-continents.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

-<p>[Two spacecraft, a Gemini capsule and an Agena Target Vehicle with a loose tether connecting them, are in space over the Mediterranean with Italy in the background]</p>
+[Two spacecraft, a Gemini capsule and an Agena Target Vehicle with a loose tether connecting them, are in space over the Mediterranean with Italy and other parts of southern Western Europe in the background and Tunisia in the foreground.
+A voice is emanating from the spacecraft]

 Spacecraft: Houston, the view is superb.
-We can see the continents spread out below us, right where they've been since the earth formed.
+We can see the continents spread out below us, right where they've been since the Earth formed.

-<p>[Caption beneath panel:]</p>
+[Caption below the panel:]

 I still can't believe we developed spaceflight before we figured out that the continents moved.